cognitivefactory/annotationtool-dev/README.md

 "Ecrire mon texte" to write the text to annotate.
 "Annoter" to add an annotation to your text.
 "Clear it all" to clear all the previous text and annotation.
-"Download JSON file" to download the json file wich will be located in the current directory.
+"Download JSON file" to download the json file which will be located in the current directory.